-Another common pitfall is the notion that a puppy does not need regular brushing until the coat is more mature.
-The reality is that a dog's coat is much more susceptible to matting when it is in the process of changing to an adult coat.
-Yet another reason is that some coats are just plain high maintenance and much more vulnerable to the problem.
-Long, silky or double coats fall into this arena, as do dogs that like to play in the water.
+Some dogs' coats are just plain high maintenance and much more vulnerable to the problem.
+Long, silky or double coats fall into this category, as do dogs that like to play in the water.
 Wet hair tends to stick together and before you know it, a mat follows.

 An often overlooked culprit could be your choice of grooming tools.
 Inferior brushes and combs can actually damage and weaken a dog's coat, making it far easier to develop a mat.

 And lastly, even your dog's diet or allergies may lead to coat problems.
 A strong healthy coat relies on sound nutrition to stay in peak condition.

 How to Remove a Mat

 When it comes to actually removing a mat, there are differing opinions about whether the coat should be bathed first.
 Some argue that water tightens a mat, making it more difficult to deal with.